 The below article goes beyond the daily tactical challenges warehouse managers face in order to provide a more comprehensive, or 360-degree, look into the underlying issues that cause those day-to-day ‘fires’ to burn and, in so doing, draw limited resources, attention, and time away from the truly important value-added work of strategic planning and goal achievement.

-To say there are only a limited number of challenges that a site lead, warehouse manager, or AGM faces on a near daily, if not hourly, basis would be a disservice to the trade.
+To say there are only a limited number of challenges that a site lead or a warehouse manager faces on a near daily, if not hourly, basis would be a disservice to the trade.
 A quick glance at a warehouse manager job description is case in point.